 - Fill-out paperwork (basic contact information, bring ID and Anmeldung)

-What to think about Before Adopting a Pet
+What to Know Before Adopting a Pet in Germany

-Find a Tierheim in your area with our list of German Animal Shelters.
 If you are ever in need of emergency care, you can find vet services by calling 030-11880.
-For human emergencies, refer to our info on Safety in Germany.